arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 ### Infill

+Less infill means faster, cheaper prints.
+You can get by with surprisingly little.
+Even on high-tension parts like slingshots I never use more than 25%.

 ## The environment

 I firmly belive 3D printing can come to have a positive environmental effect on how we make things.